 Before I began decorating this space, I knew three things:

 - I wanted it to be a great farmhouse statement.

-- It had to be a continuation of neutrals with only pops of green as my color, and finally
+- It had to be a continuation of neutrals with only pops of green as my color.

 - I tried to incorporate the book theme.